fseyedsafar/MusicPlayer/README.md

 </p>

 # Description
-#### This app is a sample for managing your tasks.
+#### This app is a sample for managing your music.
-The user can login or sign up and view a list of his tasks in three tabs with names Todo, Doing and Done.
-User can add, edit, delete, share his tasks and search among all of his tasks.
-The administrator can logged in and view and manage the tasks of all users.
+- The user can play and stop music
+- He choice shuffle , repeat one and repeat all for any music
+- If he leaves the program, he can still listen to music
 #### This app has features such as:
+- Using Service
-- Using GreenDao library for DB
+- Using Content Provider
 - Using MVC architecture